A gift from you means more hope and healing for others. Donate today.

 Manic episodes will be less extreme with Bipolar II and Cyclothymic disorder, so they’re often referred to as hypomanic episodes.
 Hypomania has the same characteristics as mania but will have a less significant effect on your life.

 You may be able to recognize and control symptoms of hypomania on your own, but it’s still important that you seek treatment from a Mercy professional.

 A manic breakdown or episode is an emotional state where an elevated or irritable mood exists for at least one week.
 The symptoms can disrupt your daily life and relationships.
 While manic episodes are not a disorder in themselves, they may be a symptom of bipolar and should be taken seriously.

 Talk to your Mercy primary care physician and have a medical examination to rule out any underlying medical conditions.
 They can also refer you to Mercy Behavioral Health services for a mental health assessment to begin the diagnostic process.

-If you or a loved one are experiencing signs of bipolar disorder, it can be overwhelming.
-Mercy’s behavioral health experts are here to help with treating bipolar disorder.
+If you or a loved one is experiencing signs of bipolar disorder, Mercy's behavioral health specialists are here to help.

 Learn about bipolar diagnosis and treatment options here.